r3wald/espurna-wiki/Hardware.md

 This is the official list of supported hardware for the ESPurna firmware.
 The hardware configuration for each of these boards can be selected by supplying the build flag (see [Firmware section](Firmware)).

-> **CAUTION:<br>
+> **CAUTION:**<br>
 > * Never ever connect any of these devices to your computer and to mains at the same time.<br>
-> * Never ever manipulate them while connected to mains.
-Seriously.
-I don't want you to die.<br>
+> * Never ever manipulate them while connected to mains. **Seriously, it can be FATAL!** I don't want you to die.<br>
-> * I hold no responsibility for any damage to you, your family, your house,... for any action or results derived from flashing or using these devices.**
+> * I hold no responsibility for any damage to you, your family, your house,... for any action or results derived from flashing or using these devices.

-> **CAUTION:<br>
+> **CAUTION:**<br>
-> * Different devices are flashed at different voltages.
-Make sure your USB-to-UART device is set to the correct one or you risk destroying your device.**
+> * Different devices may be flashed at different voltages (3.3v, 5v).
+Make sure your USB-to-UART device is set to the correct one or you risk destroying your device.

 ## ITEAD Sonoff Modules